monographhq/robertos/README.md

 Please write a test to handle your primary methods in each class.

-For the API calls, you can assume the job is already authenticated, and you're just calling a get method to return data back in json (`TextAPI.get_texts`, etc).
+For the external API calls, you can assume the job is already authenticated, and you're just calling a get method to return data back in json (`TextAPI.get_texts`, etc).

 Once you're finished please invite me to the repo and send a quick email.
 Github username: `moeamaya`